saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 :::

 #### To Stop a Single Tunnel: `KILL` signal
-Another way to stop an individual tunnel via command line is to send a `KILL` signal to the running `Process ID` (pid).
+Another way to stop an individual tunnel via command line is to send a `KILL` command to the running `Process ID` (pid).
+The kill command sends various signals:
+* `kill -9` sends a kill signal (SIGKILL), which forces the program to shut down.
+* `kill -2` sends a SIGINT signal, which interrupts the program for a graceful shutdown.
+This is what we'll use in the below example.

-1. Start a Sauce Connect Proxy tunnel [per normal procedure](/secure-connections/sauce-connect/quickstart/).
+1. Start a Sauce Connect Proxy tunnel [per standard procedure](/secure-connections/sauce-connect/quickstart).
-2. Fetch and Save the process IDs for later use.
+2. Fetch and save the process IDs for later use.
   ```bash
   $ ps aux | grep bin/sc
   ```

-  Output:
+  Expected Response:
   ```bash
   $SAUCE_USERNAME   38312   0.1  0.1  4461780  20084 s000  S+    2:58PM   0:00.33 sc-<VERSION>-<PLATFORM>/bin/sc -u $SAUCE_USERNAME -k $SAUCE_ACCESS_KEY
   ```